 • apple juice – this again adds a subtle sweetness to this rice for Thanksgiving, and more autumn flavor!

 • herbs – thyme, rosemary, parsley and a bay leaf will provide the herby notes for this recipe.
-Any extra thyme and rosemary can be used to make my simple salmon recipe or mini Hasselback potatoes.
+Any extra thyme and rosemary can be used to make my best baked salmon recipe or mini Hasselback potatoes.

 • butter – you will need unsalted butter to saute the aromatic vegetables and rice before adding the liquid.
 Also a crucial ingredient in my cranberry tart pie.
 Save the salted butter for a butter board!